 Similarly, witnesses should be represented by an attorney when they are testifying at a federal criminal trial.
 Unlike a grand jury, a trial is generally not a closed proceeding and your attorney can be present to advise you regarding your Fifth Amendment rights and provide other important counsel that may be necessary to protect your rights and interests.

 Contact an experienced Connecticut witness representation lawyer for assistance

 Our attorneys have extensive experience as former federal prosecutors, former federal defenders, and former criminal defense investigators, and now they devote their practice to vigorously defending the rights of people accused of criminal offenses including federal witness representation.
 We take a rigorous 360-degree approach to defending the rights of individuals facing Connecticut criminal charges.
-To schedule a free consultation, call Duffy Law, LLC in New Haven today at 203-946-2000.
+To schedule a consultation, call Duffy Law, LLC in New Haven today at 203-946-2000.